-In an email obtained by Jalopnik, founder and CEO of Tesla Elon Musk announced he would run the company’s assembly plant 24/7 and add 400 staff a week in order to hit a production capacity of 6,000 Model 3s per week by the end of June.
+In an email obtained by Jalopnik, CEO of Tesla Elon Musk announced he would run the company’s assembly plant 24/7 and add 400 staff a week in order to hit a production capacity of 6,000 Model 3s per week by the end of June.
 According to the email, Tesla has already completed the third full week of producing over 2000 vehicles.

 The memo seems like an attempt to fix problems with the manufacturing of Model 3s Musk has previously discussed such as a production strategy too focused on robots and other bottlenecks.
 However, coverage around his announcements has mostly been negative with critics stating Musk’s plan is not achievable and does not make sense.